 PBHL-E 395 Sores and Drips: Epidemiology of Sexually Transmitted Infections (3 cr.)

-The burden of sexually transmitted infections continues to climb, not only in the U.S. but globally at an incredible pace.
-This course will explore the epidemiology of sexually transmitted infections both in the U.S. and globally.
-Discussing the etiology of the STIs and methods of control and prevention through the use of case studies and historical exploration.
+The burden of sexually transmitted infections continues to climb.
+This course explores the history and epidemiology of STIs both in the U.S. and globally.
+We learn about etiology of specific STIs, methods of control and prevention, adolescent vulnerabilities, immune system components, and network analysis using case studies and historical exploration.